TTP-ADA/TrustyTadpoles1.github.io/index.md

 [Link to another page](./another-page.html).

 Two friends and one mission.
 Build a secure cardano stake pool with high uptime and security, without ever touching the cloud.
+This drastically reduces our operating costs, contributes to decentralization of the cardano blockchain, and ensures we are in this for the long-haul!

 _Everything is locally hosted and operated on bare metal.
-32 GB of RAM and 12 processor cores dedicated to each instance_
+32 GB of RAM and 12 processor cores dedicated to each node, which means we are over-built beyond current specifications and will scale with future network upgrades._

-**We are the Trusty Tadpoles**
+**We are the Trusty Tadpoles!**

 # Our Pool Stats